Near-death studies: Recognition and criticism

-According to literature the field of near-death studies is associated with discovery, challenges, and controversy.
-Skepticism towards the findings of near-death studies, and the validity of the near-death experience as a subject for scientific study, has been widespread.
-According to Knapton, in The Daily Telegraph, the subject was, until recently, considered to be controversial.
+However, skepticism towards the findings of near-death studies, and the validity of the near-death experience as a subject for scientific study, has been widespread.
+According to Knapton, in The Daily Telegraph, the subject was, until recently, controversial.
 Both scientists and medical professionals have, in general, tended to be skeptical.
 According to commentators in the field the early study of near-death experiences was met with "academic disbelief".
 Acceptance of NDEs as a legitimate topic for scientific study has improved, but the process has been slow.
-According to literature "psychiatrists have played a role in the recognition of the "near-death" phenomenon as well as popularization of the subject and subsequent research".
-Kinsella noted that "Growing scholarly interest has followed popular interest in the subject".